CS-UCR/cs105-prj-phase3-square/README.md

 # cs105-prj-phase1-square

 ## Objective
 This is our project on climate change trends.
 We want to analyze and see if there is a correlation between general weather tends over various areas, and what current meterologists and global warming experts are saying.

+We have included a couple of document and scholarly articles regarding versed meteorologist's findings on the process of climate change and how it has and will affect us if we fail to take action.
+It was an interesting idea for us to compare articles from 1995 to see what was said about climate change projections by 2020, and more current articles regarding climate change that is projected for the next few decades.
+We will use Explanatory Data Analysis to compare these static numerical findings to trends we discover in climate data from around the world.

+[Here](https://www.un.org/en/sections/issues-depth/climate-change/) )is an article from the UN regarding climate change overall, including facts and figures from national conferences and numbers from various countries.
+[This scholarly report] (https://books.google.com/books?hl=en&lr=&id=k9n8v_7foQkC&oi=fnd&pg=PP9&dq=climate%20change%20irreversible%20reports&ots=OA_FWynRn-&sig=jtA_u3gmCsmBEJFhxdg9gMM42eo#v=onepage&q=climate%20change%20irreversible%20reports&f=false) ) provides insight and data from 1995 regarding climate change back then, which we will use to compare with current information and future trends since that year.

 ## Phase 1: Data Collection and Data Cleaning